garrett-may/aoc-2022/README.md

 cargo +nightly run
 ```

-Note: heading to the `build/` directory is not important for clipping (optimising)
-code, or for formatting code.
-However, it is important for running code, as the
-filepaths for the resources (the test input and real imput) are located in the source
+Note: please head to the correct directory (`days/day_<day_number>/`) when using a solution.
+This is not important for clipping (optimising) code, or for formatting code.
+However, it is important for running code, as the filepaths for the resources (the test input and real imput) are located in the source
 code.